Inert Ingredients Overview and Guidance

 The Federal Food, Drug and Cosmetic Act (FFDCA) provides both exclusive use and data compensation protections for data that inert ingredient manufacturers submit to EPA to establish or maintain tolerances or tolerance exemptions for these ingredients.
 More information about exclusive use and data compensation for inert ingredients.

-This Q&A document answers some questions that we often receive.
+The Inert Ingredient Frequently Asked Questions (pdf) document answers some questions that we often receive.
 If you have a question that is not answered here or elsewhere on these pages, please contact us.

 For More Information